tkareine/jekyll-minibundle/README.md

 ### Asset fingerprinting

-If you just want to have a fingerprint in your asset's path, use `ministamp` tag:
+If you just want to have an MD5 fingerprint in your asset's path, use `ministamp` [Liquid][Liquid] tag.
+For example:

 ``` html
 <link href="{{ site.baseurl }}{% ministamp _assets/site.css assets/site.css %}" rel="stylesheet" media="screen, projection">
 ```

-Output, when `site.baseurl` is `/`, containing the MD5 digest of the file in the filename:
+When it's time to render the `ministamp` tag, the plugin copies the source file (`_assets/site.css`, the first tag argument) to the specified destination path (`assets/site.css`, the second tag argument) in Jekyll's output directory.
+The filename will contain a fingerprint.

+Tag output, when `site.baseurl` is `/`:

 ``` html
 <link href="/assets/site-390be921ee0eff063817bb5ef2954300.css" rel="stylesheet" media="screen, projection">
 ```

-Jekyll's output directory will have the asset file at that path.

 This feature is useful when combined with asset generation tools external to Jekyll.
-For example, you can configure [Compass][Compass] to take inputs from `_assets/styles/*.scss` and to produce output to `_tmp/site.css`.
+For example, you can configure [Compass][Compass] to take input files from `_assets/styles/*.scss` and to produce output to `_tmp/site.css`.
 Then, you use `ministamp` tag to copy the file with a fingerprint to Jekyll's output directory:

 ``` html
 <link href="{{ site.baseurl }}{% ministamp _tmp/site.css assets/site.css %}" rel="stylesheet">